jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 Start the JBoss EAP Server with a HA profile
 -------------------------

-If you run a non HA profile the singleton service will not start correctly.
-To run the example one instance must be started, to see the singleton behaviour at minimum two instances should be started.
+If you run a non HA profile, the singleton service will not start correctly.
+To run the example, you must start one instance of the server.
+To see the singleton behavior, you must start a minimum two instances of the server.

+Start the servers with the HA provile, passing a unique node ID by typing the following commands.
+You must pass a socket binding port offset on the command to start the second server.

+If you are using Linux:

+        Server 1: JBOSS_HOME_SERVER_1/standalone.sh --server-config=standalone-ha.xml -Djboss.node.name=nodeOne
+        Server 2: JBOSS_HOME_SERVER_1/standalone.sh --server-config=standalone-ha.xml -Djboss.node.name=nodeTwo -Djboss.socket.binding.port-offset=100

+If you are using Windows

-    Start server one : standalone.sh --server-config=standalone-ha.xml -Djboss.node.name=nodeOne
+        Server 1: JBOSS_HOME_SERVER_1\standalone.bat --server-config=standalone-ha.xml -Djboss.node.name=nodeOne
-    Start server two : standalone.sh --server-config=standalone-ha.xml -Djboss.node.name=nodeTwo -Djboss.socket.binding.port-offset=100
+        Server 2: JBOSS_HOME_SERVER_1\standalone.bat --server-config=standalone-ha.xml -Djboss.node.name=nodeTwo -Djboss.socket.binding.port-offset=100

 Build and Deploy the Quickstart